skokielibrary/spl-content/_content/jenny/services--teachers-schools.markdown

 ---

 ## Library Resources for Skokie School Teachers
-Find detailed information about our services in the [Teacher Toolkit](http://www.skokielibrary.info/s_kids/kd_homework/teachers/Teacher-Toolkit-2014.pdf "Teacher Toolkit")!
+Find detailed information about each of our services in the [Teacher Toolkit](http://www.skokielibrary.info/s_kids/kd_homework/teachers/Teacher-Toolkit-2014.pdf "Teacher Toolkit")!

 [Nine Things to Know PDF here]